UA-SRC-data/src-data-pipeline/sample_data/README.md

-Our sample directory contains sample data for the UA-SRC project with theh sample.csv containing the first 10 lines of the following files from the data_loaders repository:
+Our sample directory contains sample data for the UA-SRC project with the `sample.csv`` containing the first 10 lines of the following files from the data_loaders repository:

 ```